Why do I need a forensically sound image? What is a forensic image?

 Yes, previews are needed to go forward with a full examination and a Full recovery.
 They alone can prove if a crime has been committed.
 You must prove that the suspect had Control of the device during the crime, that he or she had custody of the device during the crime and that they were in full Care at the time of the crime.

-I am here just talking about pedophiles and child pornographers, there are many more types of cyber criminals , If we raise the subject to get Law Enforcement to help our stores and industry to defend and prosecute Cyber-attacks, thefts…etc we will find that the current state of capability is very poor.
+I am not just talking about pedophiles and child pornographers, there are many more types of cyber criminals activity, If we raise the subject to get Law Enforcement to help our stores and industry to defend and prosecute Cyber-attacks, thefts…etc we will find that the overall current state of capability is very poor.
 The Feds,who are much more sophisiticated and have strict training and lab procedures, will help if the losses are in the millions+, so where is our state and local LE?
-They just cannot handle that level of technology, so Private Investigators and other experts are called in but few if any ever do the criminals get charged or prosecuted.
-Even our state lab that has had huge cutbacks and are streamlining their activities but will not take a preview as anything but a signal that deeper investigations are required.
-In the last year the state has lost 8+ top cyber investigators about half left because of burnout, the others have been demoted over conflict on Procedural l issues, as firing them would trigger an investigation…so a plan to demean and discredit them so they will have to leave, seems to be the current political strategy.

 I hope that we the citizens of this Great Country raise their voices and fight sloppy investigative and prosecution work, get cyber focused laws, and we help and demand training for Defense teams and State/Federal certifications for all investigators.
 We must demand that procedures and lab quality be just like they are for latent evidence, dna, fingerprints…etc and the labs associated with them.
 We need to train the defense and prosecution lawyers in how to make sure that clients are not charged because of sloppy evidence gathering.
-I and several friends and associates see the same problem and we all have made a choice to start helping all involved in the legal process from Investigators, IS Mangers, Prosecutors, Defense and even corporations in the real ways that the evidence should be gathered and if not forensically sound then how to defeat it.
-We ALL must demand forensicially sound evidence!
-To help the entire justice program we will be starting classes in Atlanta starting Q1, 2013.
-Watch www.lovemytool.com for dates and subjects.
+We all must start helping and get involved in the legal process from Investigators, IS Mangers, Prosecutors, Defense and even corporations in the real ways that the evidence should be gathered and if not forensically sound then how to defeat it.
+We ALL must demand forensicially sound evidence, the TRUTH!

 The Author - Casey Mullis has been in Law Enforcement for roughly 14 years including military and civilian law enforcement.
 He started learning about computers back when Gateway 266 MHz was the top of the line and cost about $2000.00.Right out the box, I was compelled to take my new found 266 apart.
 Why I have no idea other than pure curiosity.
 Once I had the computer out the box and on the floor in pieces, my wife walked in.
 Trust me people, this was not a good thing!
 Either way I got a good understanding at this point on how a computer is put together and / or the components inside.
 This was my starting point with computers and I still hear my wife in the back ground “It better work when you put it back together!”
 That was my humble beginnings as a Cyber Investigator.
 Now with many Cyber cases under my belt, I have learned that you must question, challenge and test almost daily to keep up with all the new tools, software, computers and cell phone formats to be able to forensically acquire evidence and it is a real everyday challenge.
 I enjoy this challenge and look forward to learning more every day!
 Casey considers himself a Google Master as he says he can find out about almost anything if you look hard enough with Google!